-If t he program is Then a loss is treated as follows • ALTCS The net income is counted as \$0.
+If the program is Then a loss is treated as follows Then a loss is treated as follows • ALTCS The net income is counted as \$0.
 The excess expenses are not deducted from • SSI-MAO the budget group's other income. • MSP • FTW • Adult The prorated amount of the loss is subtracted from the budget group's • Caretaker Relative countable income for the month. • Pregnant Woman See Example of Net Loss for MAGI groups • Child NOTE If the remaining income is not enough to cover living expenses, the • KidsCare person must explain how these costs are being met (see MA607 - Expenses Exceed Income).